0yunus-emre0/Toon-Fire-Shader/README.md

 # Toon-Fire-Shader
-An interchangeable flame shader that works on all unity render piplines
+An interchangeable flame shader that works on all unity render piplines.